timothepearce/laravel-time-series-docs/docs/getting-started/implement-a-projection.md

 Sometimes you need to restrict your projection to a unique identifier (e.g: You want a projection scoped **by Team ID**).

-In that case, Quasar lets you define a `key` method in your projection:
+In that case, Time Series lets you define a `key` method in your projection:

 ```php title="app/Models/Projections/MyProjection.php" {10,11,12,13}
 ...